 “In Australia and other countries, people may often wait months to receive government-funded surgery after a cataract is diagnosed,” said Dr. Ng.
 “These results highlight the importance of timely cataract surgery in maintaining safety and continued mobility and independence in older adult drivers.”

 Some things to consider, when considering cataract surgery:

-- Can you see to safety do your job and to drive?
+- Can you see to safely do your job and drive?

 - Do you have problems reading or watching TV?